IBM-Cloud/codeignitor-db/README.md

-## BlueMix PHP Demo App: CodeIgniter
+## Bluemix PHP Demo App: CodeIgniter

-This is an example application which can be run on BlueMix using the [PHP Build Pack].
+This is an example application which can be run on Bluemix using the [PHP Build Pack].

-This is the [CodeIgniter Tutorial] application and it demonstrates running a CodeIgniter application on IBM BlueMix.
+This is the [CodeIgniter Tutorial] application and it demonstrates running a CodeIgniter application on IBM Bluemix.

 ### Deploy this app: